 In addition to lowering rates, this bill also helps low and middle class Americans by roughly doubling the standard deduction, allowing hardworking families to immediately take home more of their hard-earned paycheck.
-Further, the bill maintains the Earned Income Tax Credit, preserves the adoption tax credit, and establishes a new Family Credit, in addition to expanding the current Child Tax Credit from $1,000 to $2,000.
-It would also allow parents to receive a $500 credit for each non-child dependent they are supporting.
+Further, the bill maintains the Earned Income Tax Credit, preserves the adoption tax credit, and establishes a new Family Credit, which, in addition to expanding the current Child Tax Credit from $1,000 to $2,000, would also allow parents to receive a $500 credit for each non-child dependent they are supporting.
 In order to provide much-need simplicity and fairness while protecting bedrock provisions for the middle class, the bill eliminates many special interest itemized deductions, while simultaneously maintaining tax deductibility of charitable contributions and medical expenses.

 In light of certain rumors about H.R.
 1, it is also critical to note that this bill retains popular deductions and credits that so many hardworking families rely on.
 This bill protects retirement savings options, keeping 401(k)s and Individual Retirement Accounts unchanged, so that Americans can continue to save and comfortably plan for their futures.
 Additionally, this bill continues to allow people to write off the cost of state and local property taxes up to $10,000.
 Furthermore, the bill preserves the home mortgage interest deduction for all existing mortgages while also maintaining deduction for newly purchased – or second – homes up to $750,000.
 The Tax Cuts and Jobs Act preserves the student loan interest deduction while continuing to exempt the value of reduced tuition from taxes for graduate students.
 H.R.
 1 also maintains the deduction for classroom supplies bought by teachers.
 Lastly, the bill improves saving vehicles for education by allowing families to save for elementary, secondary, and higher education.
 Upholding these benefits and deductions will help more Americans give back to local charities, save for their future and their children’s future, achieve the dream of home ownership, and simply allow families the freedom to decide what they want to do with their money.